- ACTIVITY + RECREATION

 “Working with members on health, well-being and equal access to services in the community”

-Our program is structured around the concepts of advocacy and empathy.
-Our Community Access Workers all identify as having some form of lived experience and, together with their education and training, provide people with support, advocacy and empathy as they navigate systems that inherently discriminate and stigmatize.
-Accompanying service participants to appointments and ensuring they receive the care and attention they are entitled to is a big part of what our Community Access Workers do.
+The program is structured around the concepts of advocacy (belief in recovery, self-determination) and empathy.
+Our Community Access Workers, together with their education, training and lived experience, (provide participants) with accompaniment support, advocacy, self-determination and empathy as they navigate systems to lower barriers that can be experienced as discriminatory and stigmatizing.
+Accompanying participants to appointments and ensuring they receive the care and attention they are entitled to; is a core function of Community Access Workers role.

-Empathy means our workers, informed by their own lived experiences, approach their job from a place of understanding.
-Having some form of lived experience is not only a requirement of the job but it is also a huge asset.
-Whether accompanying people to their various appointments, visiting participants in the hospital or meeting with them in the community, our Community Access Workers bring with them a keen ability to listen and a knowledge routed in their own personal growth.
+Empathy means our workers, are informed by a broad range of work and life experience, approach their job from a holistic approach.
+Having experiential knowledge is a huge asset as a job requirement.
+Whether accompanying participant’s to their various appointments, in the hospital or meeting with them in the community, our Community Access Workers bring with them a keen ability to listen and a knowledge rooted in their personal and professional growth.

 Did you know?
-Our Community Access Program advocated for and connected with 1100 members last year
+Our Community Access Program advocated for and connected with 1165 members in 2018

-For more information please call the Community Access Program Coordinator at 647-963-7204.
+For more information on CAP please call the Community Access Program Coordinator at 647-963-7204 or email at email@example.com

 Community Access Workers engage homeless or under-housed women and men who often end up in emergency departments due to precarious health, poor primary health care, a lack of access mental health and substance use services, inadequate housing, poor nutrition, lack of access to and or/ insufficient income.
 Through accompaniment support, advocacy and empathy our Community Access Workers assist service participants to understand and navigate the system, increasing access to community support and access to essential services.